 More often than not we find ourselves in Cabo San Lucas on Halloween.
 In Seattle it’s rainy and cold and our tans are starting to wash off.
+In St Augustine, Florida we might be dripping sweat or running from lightning.
 The cure for this is to get into the sunshine quickly and build back up the tan and vitamin D. What better way to do this than to spend a week or two in Mexico?
 Answer: there is no better way.
-You should spend Halloween in Cabo San Lucas and experience how they do both Halloween and Dia de los Muertes, but we’ll focus on the former.
+You should spend Halloween in Cabo San Lucas and experience how they do both Halloween and Dia de los Muertos, but we’ll focus on the former.

 Tip: always ask for a recommendation when you’re at a smaller restaurant in Mexico.
 Just like anywhere else, everybody has a secret recipe and you never know when you’re going to stumble across the best thing you’ve ever eaten.

 Mole is another favorite Mexican food that seems to be much easier to find during Dia de los Muertos.
 While it’s usually on nicer restaurant menus, it’s much more available during this season.
 Mole is a dark brown sauce that is a little bit sweet, a little bit spicy and very chocolatey.
 It’s delicious, either as a topping sauce for meats or to have the meat actually cooked in it.

 Another interesting food to eat during Dia de los Muertos is huitlacoche.
 If you watch the Food Network you’ve no doubt seen huitlacoche show up in the baskets of Chopped! or any variety of shows.
 If you’re not familiar, it’s a fungus that grows on corn (corn smut) and when properly prepared is delicous, especially with cotija cheese.
 It’s very rich, but worth tryin!